 I’m Mike, I make toys and videos, sometimes people buy them.
 I like the sound of the word “workbench”, hence the name.

 I’m a boy next door type who sculpts and paints dolls and shows them to people on the internet!
 I also got a B.A. degree in English and American Studies and Theater and Media Sciences, if that matters to you.
 I then worked in entertainment journalism, where I could use that degree.
-Ultimately I work as a Social Media Analyst and Consultant, where I learned a ton about SEO and why about 5% of all your average Facebook fans come from poor and underdeveloped countries.
+I worked as a Social Media Analyst and Consultant, where I learned a ton about SEO and why about 5% of all your average Facebook fans come from poor and underdeveloped countries.

 In all seriousness, after finishing my bachelor’s thesis about metaphors in horror fiction and completing almost all the necessary courses in only two years of studying, I decided to use my remaining time as a student of Theater and Media Sciences as well as English and American studies in various productive ways.
 I also love writing, be it essays, reviews, capricious articles of all sorts or just plain old stories.